netsensei/colada/_posts/2025-10-24-converting-430000-images-from-jpg2000-to-jpeg.markdown

 A key requirement was minimizing loss of quality or fidelity with respect to the original archival copy preserved as a TIFF file in the library's archive.
 The old system served the images via IIIF which allowed for the integration of a IIIF viewer in the library's catalog.
 The new solution features similar functionality, offering IIIF services.

 The JPEG2000 format is well suited for fast generation and tiled delivery of images to IIIF viewers, promoting a smooth user experience when zooming into the details of a high resolution image.
-Since reducing storage usage is a requirement, it wasn't possible to migrate the images as-is.
+Since minimizing accessibility concerns is a requirement, it wasn't possible to migrate the images as-is.

 The images are the result of many years of digitization efforts in the library.
 The original TIFF files are preserved on archival tape via the library's digital archiving system, and therefore not readily available.
 The JPEG2000 files were derived from the TIFF files before archival ingest.
 Applying lossless compression and preserving the original image size guaranteed that the experience offered through the old IIIF service kept the same fidelity as consuming the archival copies.
 Replicating a similar level of fidelity in the new system was and remains a key goal.